 Entry fee: None.
 However, different charges are applicable to different activities.

-3. Kuala Lumpur Bird Park – The free and colorful world
+3. Kuala Lumpur Bird Park – A free world

 Billed as the world’s largest covered bird park, Kuala Lumpur Bird Park is as beautiful as a showpiece.
 Various colorful birds dancing amidst the flourishing environment of the park add a dash of vibrancy and cheer to the place.
 The walk-in, free-flight aviary houses over 60 species of local and migratory birds.
 Feeding sessions are the most fun.